Come visit us at

 In a variety of entry-level occupational categories, depending on individual interests.

-Your learning experience will be complemented by three separate field placements, which are intended to develop or enhance vocational skills and involvement in the community.
+The student learning experience includes three separate field placements, which are intended to develop or enhance vocational skills and involvement in the community.

 Some CICE students may wish to take their elective courses in an area of concentration that involves working with vulnerable people for their placement.
-As a result, in order to be eligible for the field placement component of this program students must (at your expense) provide:
+As a result, it is required that students have completed the Criminal Reference Check – Vulnerable Sector Screening to be eligible for the field placement component of this program.
+You must (at your expense) provide:

-Further discussion of these requirements will take place with the Field Placement Officer at the beginning of the student’s first semester.
+Further discussion of these requirements will take place with the Field Placement Advisor at the beginning of the student’s first semester.

 To help students have the best remote learning experience possible, Durham College’s IT Services department has identified technology recommendations for each program based on course needs and software requirements.
 While not required, students may want to consider these suggestions if they are purchasing a computer or laptop for the upcoming academic year.